|

 Dextral Palaina taeniolata hyalina

-Quadras and Möllendorff, 1894 Records for mutant reversal of coil in the cyclophoroideans, to which Schistoloma Kobelt, 1902 [type: Cyclostoma alta G. B. Sowerby II, 1842] belongs, are reported in the table below (Dautzenberg, 1914, Nisters, 1999; taxonomy and nomenclature updated by H. G. Lee).
-As one can see, there are twelve records from three families, Cyclophoridae Aciculidae, and Diplommatinidae, but Schistoloma Kobelt, 1902 is not in any of these three; it appears to be the first known instance of mutant reversal in the Pupinidae.
-Also treated in the table is other large group of terrestrial prosobranchs, the annulariid-pomatiid stock, which arose independently of the Cyclophoroidea and comprises the terrestrial radiation of the Littorinoidea.
+Quadras and Möllendorff, 1894 Records for mutant reversal of coil in the cyclophoroideans, to which Schistoloma Kobelt, 1902 [type: Cyclostoma alta G. B. Sowerby II, 1842] belongs, are reported in the table below (Dautzenberg; 1914, Nisters, 1999; Nunes and Santos, 2007; Gerber, 2009; taxonomy and nomenclature updated by H. G. Lee).
+As one can see, there are fifteen records from three families, Cyclophoridae Aciculidae, and Diplommatinidae, but Schistoloma Kobelt, 1902 is not in any of these three; it appears to be the first known instance of mutant reversal in the Pupinidae.
+Also treated in the table is the other large group of terrestrial prosobranchs, the annulariid-pomatiid stock, which arose independently of the Cyclophoroidea and comprises the terrestrial radiation of the Littorinoidea.
 The land snails of this superfamily also seem disinclined to reversal of coil.
-In fact, Watters (2006) reported only a single instance of reversal (Jacobson, 1971) in the entire (dextral) family Annulariidae Henderson and Bartsch, 1920, which numbers about 700 species.
+In fact, until Dr. Gary Rosenberg recently found two sinistral specimens of Adamsiella irrorata in Jamaica, only a single instance of reversal in the entire (dextral) family Annulariidae Henderson and Bartsch, 1920, which numbers about 700 species, was known (Jacobson and Boss, 1971; Watters, 2006).
 In the other littorinoidean landsnail group, the (dextral) Pomatiidae Newton, 1891, there is only one species known to exhibit reverse chirality (Dautzenberg, 1914).

 MUTANT REVERSAL OF COIL